centreon/centreon-broker/doc/user/architectures.rst

 Engine Configuration
 --------------------

-In Centreon Web, go to *Configuration -> Nagios -> nagios.cfg* and enter the main configuration file.
+In Centreon Web, go to *Configuration -> Nagios -> main.cfg* and enter the main configuration file.
 In the *Data* tab, change the *Multiple Broker Module* line to ``/path/to/your/cbmod.so /path/to/your/central-module.xml``.